 Good to know

-- The Adidas Powerlift 4 is another iteration in the brand’s weightlifting shoes lineup.
+- The Adidas Powerlift 4 is another iteration in the brand’s lineup of weightlifting shoes.
 It shares a similar silhouette with the Adidas Powerlift 3.1 but introduces a cleaner and more low-key upper design.

 - The trainer also employs a new upper material.
 While the old version used synthetic leather, this model features a canvas upper.
 This fabric is as sturdy as the leather but allows a bit more flexibility.
 There is also a fabric loop attached at the back of the collar to assist in putting the shoe on.